gustavklopp/LingL/README.md

 python manage.py runserver
 ```
 then open your browser to <http://127.0.0.1:8000>

+After launching the app, you will need to create an account (this way, the app allows multi-accounts).
+There's also a `superuser` account for Django admin use: it's : username: `lingl` / password: `lingl`.

 ### 3. (future) Use the online website:
 Maybe later if people interested.